Harvest by Hillwood Logo

 What is a Single-Family Attached Home?

-An attached home, for example a townhouse, duplex, or rowhouse, is a type of residential dwelling that shares one or more walls with adjacent properties.
+An attached single family home, for example a townhouse, semi detached house, or rowhouse, is a type of residential dwelling that shares one or more walls with adjacent properties.
 These homes may be part of a larger building or a row of similar structures, and they can be found in urban, suburban, or even rural areas.
 Attached homes come in various architectural styles and sizes, ranging from compact townhouses to larger, multi-story structures.

 Characteristics of an Attached Family Home

-• Shared Walls: Attached homes are connected to neighboring units through one or more shared walls, which can result in a sense of community and close proximity to neighbors.
+• Shared Walls: Attached homes are connected to neighboring units through one or more common walls, which can result in a sense of a close knit community and close proximity to neighbors.

 • Multi-Level Layout: Many attached homes have multiple levels or stories.
 This vertical arrangement optimizes land use, making attached homes an efficient housing option.